tchangalov/tchangalov.github.io/src/content/blog/3 Migrating Orc to Parquet.md

 ## Introduction

-Everyone has data and lots of it.
-It's organized into efficient file formats.
+Everyone has data.
+If it's high volumes of it, it's likely organized into an efficient file format.
 The race to find the best file format is on-going in the open-source community.
 Two popular ones are Orc and Parquet.
+Let's imagine that your organization currently uses Orc, but wants to switch to Parquet.

 ## ❓ Why Migrate?

-Why would we want to migrate from Orc to Parquet?
+Why would we want to do that if you have already committed to Orc and have tons of data in this format?
 Well, Parquet with zstd compression produces 25-30% less data than Orc with snappy compression.

 Less data means:
 1. Less S3 cost.